thin-edge/tedge-docs/versioned_docs/version-1.4.2/start/raise-alarm.md

 If the device is connected to some supported IoT cloud platform, any alarms raised locally on %%te%% will be forwarded to the connected cloud platform as well.
 The mapping of %%te%% alarms data to its respective cloud-native representation will be done by the corresponding cloud mapper process.
-For example, if the device is connected to Cumulocity IoT cloud platform, the Cumulocity cloud mapper process will translate the %%te%% alarm JSON data to its equivalent Cumulocity SmartREST representation.
+For example, if the device is connected to Cumulocity cloud platform, the Cumulocity cloud mapper process will translate the %%te%% alarm JSON data to its equivalent Cumulocity SmartREST representation.

 :::info
-As of now, alarm data mapping is supported only on Cumulocity IoT cloud platform.
+As of now, alarm data mapping is supported only on Cumulocity cloud platform.
 :::

 ### Cumulocity cloud data mapping